khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 * Four videos from 3Blue1Brown: https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi
   They are about 1 h 10 min in total, but I really suggest that you **pause frequently**, and think about what's going on, as they are very dense with ideas, even if they sound smooth.
 Don't be fooled by how smooth they look and how logical everything seems.
 If you just go with "Eh, sounds reasonable" you won't learn anything.
 OF COURSE it sounds reasonable!!
 But try to get to the bottom of it.
 How does it work?
 Why does it work like that?
+* An educational video on computer vision (6 min): https://www.youtube.com/watch?v=i8D90DkCLhI&t=0s

+* Intro to computational neuroscience, answering the topic of "What is a model?"
+(Video lecture by Gunnar Blohm, 27 min): https://www.youtube.com/watch?v=KxldhMR5PxA (this lecture comes from a cool open project called "Neuromatch academy": http://www.neuromatchacademy.org/syllabus/ )

+Optional, catch-up, and advanced materials:

 * If you never studied, or forgot, how derivatives work, look through these videos: https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr
 * If you want to better understand the matrix notation that he uses, look through these videos.
 In general, getting at least some idea about **linear algebra** would be **incredibly useful for this course**, and for your life in general.
 Many people believe that linear algebra is the most useful math one could possibly study in college (some people think that statistics is more important, but it's definitely one of the top two).
 The playlist: https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab

-* Intro to computational neuroscience, answering the topic of "What is a model?"
-(Video lecture by Gunnar Blohm, 27 min): https://www.youtube.com/watch?v=KxldhMR5PxA (this lecture comes from a cool open project called "Neuromatch academy": http://www.neuromatchacademy.org/syllabus/ )

 ### Week 3 - Intro to ML, take two